Waverley Park: Current status

-Following its cessation as a venue for AFL football, the stadium fell into a state of disrepair, and anticipating complete demolition, the City of Greater Dandenong, on behalf of football patrons in southeast Victoria, moved quickly to nominate the whole of the facility and its grounds for heritage listing.
-The basis for the nomination is that the stadium was the first major stadium purpose-built for Australian rules football, that its construction and ownership by the VFL provided the basis on which the league built its power base and eventual evolution to become the AFL, that it hosted the 1991 AFL Grand Final, that night-time cricket games were first held at the ground, and that the members' (or K.G.
-Luke) stand features a mural of football legends by noted artist Harold Freedman.
-The state-level heritage listing of Waverley Park has been cited by the executive director of Heritage Victoria as the seminal case for an understanding of the cultural heritage significance of 20th-century places.
+Following its cessation as a venue for AFL football, the stadium fell into a state of disrepair, and anticipating complete demolition, the City of Greater Dandenong, on behalf of football patrons in southeast Victoria, moved quickly to nominate the whole of the facility and its grounds for listing on the Victorian Heritage Register.
+The basis for the nomination was that the stadium was the first major stadium purpose-built for Australian rules football, that its construction and ownership by the VFL provided the basis on which the league built its power base and eventual evolution to become the AFL, that it hosted the 1991 AFL Grand Final, that night-time cricket games were first held at the ground, and that the members' (or K.G.
+Luke) stand featured a mural of football legends by Harold Freedman.
+Granted statutory heritage listing in September 2000, the executive director of the Victorian Heritage Council stated that its listing was a seminal case for an understanding of the cultural heritage significance of 20th-century places.

-Successful lobbying saw Heritage Victoria grant legislative protection to the site and, beginning in December 2002, portions of the stadium were demolished except for the members' stand and the members' stand mural.
-The surrounding car park has been replaced by suburban housing, including 1,400 new dwellings for 3,500 people.
+Following its statutory listing as a heritage site, since December 2002, portions of the stadium were demolished except for the members' stand and the members' stand mural.
+The surrounding car park was replaced by suburban housing, including 1,400 new dwellings for 3,500 people.
 In homage to the original place and its purpose, the street layout mirrors the original car park and street names honour Waverley's patron Sir Kenneth Luke, architect Reginald Padey and other associations with football and cricket.
-The members' stand is visible from the nearby Monash Freeway; however, due to new noise walls being installed on the freeway alignment, the stand's visibility from the freeway has been significantly reduced.
+The members' stand is visible from the nearby Monash Freeway; however, due to new noise walls installed on the freeway alignment, the stand's visibility from the freeway was significantly reduced.

-The oval itself and the eight bays of the Sir Kenneth Luke Stand have been retained, with the remaining section of the members stand, which have been redeveloped into a state-of-the-art training and administrative facility for the Hawthorn Football Club a similar arrangement to what fellow AFL club Adelaide have with Football Park in Adelaide.
-The Hawthorn Football Club moved its administrative and training facilities from Glenferrie Oval to a redeveloped Waverley Park early in 2006 in preparation for the 2006 season.
-The facility incorporates an MCG-dimension oval, the size of the playing arena having been reduced from its original size, and it includes a 25-metre heated indoor swimming pool, four refrigerated ice tanks, a gymnasium with a 60-metre running track and a warm-up area with projection and screen facilities to simulate match-day conditions.
-The grandstand has seating for around 2,000 patrons with the seating in the top level of the grandstand having been retained.
+The oval and the eight bays of the Sir Kenneth Luke Stand were retained and, together with the remaining section of the members' stand, they were redeveloped into a new training and administrative facility for the Hawthorn Football Club— a similar arrangement to what Adelaide Football Club have with Football Park in Adelaide.
+The Hawthorn Football Club moved its administrative and training facilities from Glenferrie Oval to a redeveloped Waverley Park in early 2006 in preparation for the 2006 season.
+The facility incorporated an MCG-dimension oval, the size of the playing arena having been reduced from its original size, and it includes a 25 m heated indoor swimming pool, four refrigerated ice tanks, a gymnasium with a 60 m running track and a warm-up area with projection and screen facilities to simulate match-day conditions.

+The grandstand has seating for approximately 2,000 patrons, with the seating in the top level of the grandstand retained.